 A white man's appreciation of "Reparations Now!" by Ashley M. Jones

-Under a cloak of dry white
+Amidst a cloak of chalk-white

 hands like to reach toward a foreign substance––

-Opening the pages of a book.
+opening the pages of a book.
 This one here

 telling me what it wants, or at least what I think it wants.